felangel/bloc/docs/zh-cn/flutterweathertutorial.md

 ## Pull-To-Refresh

-> In order to support pull-to-refresh we will need to update our `WeatherEvent` to handle a second event: `RefreshWeather`.
+> In order to support pull-to-refresh we will need to update our `WeatherEvent` to handle a second event: `WeatherRefreshRequested`.
 Go ahead and add the following code to `blocs/weather_event.dart`

 [weather_event.dart](../_snippets/flutter_weather_tutorial/refresh_weather_event.dart.md ':include')

-Next, we need to update our `mapEventToState` inside of `weather_bloc.dart` to handle a `RefreshWeather` event.
+Next, we need to update our `mapEventToState` inside of `weather_bloc.dart` to handle a `WeatherRefreshRequested` event.
 Go ahead and add this `if` statement below the existing one.

 [weather_bloc.dart](../_snippets/flutter_weather_tutorial/refresh_weather_bloc.dart.md ':include')